On the well-posed variational principle in degenerate point particle systems using embeddings of the symplectic manifold

-In the previous work\cite{KKKM}, we established a five-step procedure to compose well-posed boundary terms, meaning that the variational principle leads to the equations of motion in the well-posed manner, provided that boundary conditions that fix the configurations for the physical degrees of freedom on the boundaries after imposing all of the constraints of the system.
-Applying the five-step procedure, for instance, $L_{1}$, $L_{2}$ and $L_{4}$ need to fix no configuration, $Q:=(q^{1}+p_{2})/\sqrt{2}$ and $q$, respectively, on the boundaries, where $p_{2}$ is the canonical momentum to $q^{2}$ of $L_{2}$.
-In this paper, we reconsider the same problem but based on a different philosophy; the integral constants in the solutions of a given system should be uniquely determined through the boundary conditions as many as possible.
+In a previous work\cite{KKKM}, we established a five-step procedure to compose well-posed boundary terms, meaning that the variational principle leads to the equations of motion in the well-posed manner, provided that there are boundary conditions that fix the configurations for the physical degrees of freedom on the boundaries after imposing all of the constraints of the system.
+Applying the five-step procedure, for instance, $L_{1}$, $L_{2}$ and $L_{4}$ need to fix no configuration, $Q:=(q^{1}+p_{2})/\sqrt{2}$, and $q$, respectively, on the boundaries, where $p_{2}$ is the canonical momentum to $q^{2}$ of $L_{2}$.
+In this paper, we reconsider the same problem but based on a different philosophy; as many integral constants in the solutions of a given system as possible should be uniquely determined through the boundary conditions.